Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/treemap-charts.md

 ### Drilling Up and Down Hierarchy Levels

 You can drill up and down the treemap visualization to navigate between different hierarchy levels.
-To do this, *click on a big rectangle* area (irregardless of the tiles it contains).
+To do this, click on a *big rectangle area* (regardless of the tiles it contains).
 In the tooltip, select *Drill Down/Up to*.

 <img src="images/drilling-option-hierarchy-level.png" alt="Select drill down in tooltip" class="responsive-img" width="90%"/>